shuang-jie/ZI-MLN/README.md

 # Bayesian Log-normal Kernel Model for MultivariateZero-inflated Count Data with Application to Microbiome Study

-R package is under construction
+R package is under compiling